wp-plugins/geshi-source-colorer/readme.txt

 = 0.12 =

+* scripts are loaded only on pages with code
 * change translation
+* language detected fixed
 * add class definition for styles
 * add themeable JavaScript and CSS file
 * add a black styles